-If a learner continues they are asked to leave the room to reflect on their behaviour using a Debrief Conversation which is recorded by the staff member on the appropriate proforma.
+If a learner continues they are asked to leave the room to reflect on their behaviour using a Reflective Conversation which is recorded by the staff member on the appropriate proforma.
 If necessary, a period of take-up time is offered in order for the learner to recover from the incident and to be in a stable emotional state to reflect - learners must be supervised during this time.

-Debrief Sheet and Consequences
+Reflective Conversation and Consequences

-The questions on the debrief sheet are designed using Bloom's Taxonomy to offer increasing levels of complexity to tease-out the underlying reasons for the behaviour and so learners can begin to understand themselves.
+The questions in the reflective conversation are designed using Bloom's Taxonomy to offer increasing levels of complexity to tease-out the underlying reasons for the behaviour and so learners can begin to understand themselves.
 Learners then consider how they could do things differently and more positively next time - this encourages a reflective growth-mindset approach.
-The sheet also has a restorative aspect by enabling learners to consider any repairs (to relationships or property) that need to be carried out.
-Debrief conversations can be facilitated by any adult in centre as sometimes it is helpful for them to be impartial.
+The questions also have a restorative aspect by enabling learners to consider any repairs (to relationships or property) that need to be carried out.
+Reflective conversations can be facilitated by any adult in Centre as sometimes it is helpful for them to be impartial.